thehaseebshah/garden/content/Public Rulebook/Current Rules.md

     9. The Definition of Digital Entertainment mentioned under Digital Entertainment Rules.
     10. We can without any hurdle have the healthy or unhealthy foods that are mentioned in the meals in Health Rules, and also using the Exceptions for Health Rules heading in Health Rules.
     11. There will be a 30 minute period right after waking up in the morning before Fajr Jamah, in which health rules, digital entertainment rules and Mamoolat rules are paused.
 Forgetfulness does not apply to this rule, meaning that you can not consume food or content after you have missed the 30 minute time, later in the day using the forgetfulness excuse.
     12. Not Sending Mamoolat to Murabbi(s) Daily before 0000 HRS causes 1 P2.
 Forgetfulness applies.
+(Paused)
     13. Healthy food is only:
         1. Yakhni
         2. Soup